Earn Horseback Riding Program rewards while participating in this exciting event.

 View the Trail Challenge schedule to find an event in your area.

 How do I earn awards?

-Riders will compete for a 1st-10th placing and must be an AQHA or AQHYA member in order to participate.
-Those aboard American Quarter Horses will have the chance to earn Trail Challenge Merits to be put on the horse’s permanent AQHA record.
+Riders will compete for a 1st-5th placing.
+Those AQHA or AQHYA members aboard American Quarter Horses will have the chance to earn Trail Challenge Merits to be put on the horse’s permanent AQHA record.
 (Note: At this time TC merits do not show up on a horse's competition record.
 When the technology is available these merits will be uploaded into the database.)
 Ride in a Trail Challenge and discover a new partnership with your horse.

 How can I earn additional awards?